garcmax/ninibot/README.md

 !ping : will respond with a pong

-!lang "language": niniBot will talk in "language" if strings are in strings.json (French and English are supported, but you can add any language you want)
+!lang "language": niniBot will talk in "language" if strings are in strings.json (Only French and English are supported, but you can add any language you want)

 !imgur "searchquery" : will return the top image matching the query